vhaghani26/python_focus_group/Session_01/session1.md

 Open the start menu and type "Ubuntu."
 Open the application.
 Using Ubuntu, you will be prompted to create an account requiring a username and password.
 The password is required at times for installing or updating software, so it is important to keep note of your password.

 ## Using the Terminal
 In order to use the terminal, you will need to use Unix-based language.
 At the end of this document, I will include a Unix cheat sheet for easy reference.
 For now, we will start with something basic.
-Try running the `pwd` command by typing `pwd` into the terminal and clicking "Enter" on your keyboard:
+Try running the `pwd` command (present working directory) by typing `pwd` into the terminal and clicking "Enter" on your keyboard:

 ```
 pwd